Dinton, Buckinghamshire: Education

 Cuddington and Dinton Church of England School is a mixed Church of England primary school.
-It is a voluntary aided school that has been formed from the merger of Cuddington and Dinton schools.
-It takes children from the age of four through to the age of eleven.
-The school now has just over one hundred pupils.
+It is a voluntary aided school formed from the merger of Cuddington and Dinton schools.
+It takes children from the ages of four to eleven.
+It now has about 180 pupils.

 Sport

 Dinton is home to Dinton Cricket club, who have three senior teams playing in the Home Counties Premier Cricket League and Cherwell League, as well as junior age group teams from under 9s to under 17s.
 Dinton CC also compete in the National Village Cup, reaching the semi-final stage in 2013 and 2014.